stenhousestuart/dirty_data_codeclan_project/cake/README.md

 ## Aim

-The aim of this project is to clean the data and answer the questions posed about the data.
+The aim of this project is to wrangle and clean the data to enable analysis to answer set questions.

 ------------------------------------------------------------------------